lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 17. Quatre deuce, to make the quatre point in his own tables, for a gammon or for a hit.

-18. Quatre ace, to play a man from the five placed in the ad- versary's tables, for the quatre; and for the ace, to play a man down upon the cinque point in his own tables, for a gammon only.
+18. Quatre ace, to play a man from the five placed in the adversary's tables, for the quatre; and for the ace, to play a man down upon the cinque point in his own tables, for a gammon only.

 19. Trois deuce, two men to be brought from the five placed